outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - generate counter-arguments (questions) as filters to reduce error types

-          - question every decision (variable selections that impact future decisions - 'variable selections')
+          - question every decision, with decision defined as 'variable selections that impact future decisions (future variable selections)'

             - variables

               - method of selecting points

                 - beginner question:
                   - why not just generate integer or .1 points starting at origin until all possible outcomes have been covered by an even lattice of points
                 - beginner answer: